The History of Stanmore Chapel

 Building the chapel

-And, despite the economic situation, the Lord marvelously supplied all those needs.
+And, despite the economic situation, the Lord marvellously supplied all those needs.
 Many wondrous answers to prayer were realised in those days and each need was met ‘in the nick of time’, first for the land, and then for the buildings themselves.
 The work was done, by the members, as the money came in.
 At no time did the work cease for lack of funds.
-There was great gladness when the Chapel in Marsh Lane was opened by the Reverend EJ Poole Connor on 23 October 1937.
+There was great gladness when the Chapel in Marsh Lane was opened on 23 October 1937 by the Reverend EJ Poole Connor; founder of what became the Fellowship of Independent Evangelical Churches (FIEC), to which Stanmore Chapel was affiliated from its earliest days.

 The Reverend Alfred Reed was a man of vision and asked God to grant the church a further 50ft of land alongside the chapel.
 The owner of the land was approached to sell at a future date and agreed, having been given a token payment (made by the pastor himself).